 campaigns.
 I had befriended the two Green candidates I had fought

-against in my ward in May's and it had become apparent green as well as
+against in my ward in May's local elections and it had become apparent green as well as

 red blood flowed through my veins.

 will always be what many call an extreme fluffy strain, as you would expect as the party is a broad church of green thinking.
 I did try and push for a more social justice stance

 within the local branch, but when I suggested the NHS, it was decided objecting to branches being pruned from trees in Victoria

 Street was a more important issue.
 Clearly there was regular

 clashes of opinion which made me feel very uncomfortable within the

 Trade Unions, Marx and Fightback Having left the Greens after a very brief period, I